1 Bg 15-1972: The Yoga of the Supreme Person

 > and when he is liberated this material covering perishes,

-> but his spiritual body manifests in its individual
+> but his spiritual body manifests itself in its individual

 > capacity.
 The following information is there in the